tomyr95/GettingCleaningDataCourseProject/README.md

 	- 'UCI HAR Dataset/test/y_test.txt'		: Test labels.
 	- 'UCI HAR Dataset/test/subject_test.txt'	: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+	NOTE: Script runs based on placing fhe folder 'UCI HAR Dataset" in the working directory.

 Our goals in this project were to produce a tydy data table, script, and README file, that met the following: